 The Racial Funding Gap Can’t Continue in the Pandemic (The Chronicle of Philanthropy)

 Crystal Hayling, Executive Director of The Libra Foundation addresses philanthropy’s role: “We can do our part to change the course of this country’s future by funding Black-led organizations right now.
 This means making more grants to people who are literally defending the ideals of our democracy with their bodies.”

 Funders must continue the patterns of grantmaking that emerged during the COVID-19 crisis to meet social justice needs: increased funding, more flexibility, and funding for advocacy.

-For information about COVID-19 philanthropy: A Transformative Moment for Philanthropy (McKinsey & Company).
+For info about COVID-19 philanthropy: A Transformative Moment for Philanthropy (McKinsey & Company).

 “If we are going to make a dent in creating a more just world, we need to continuously do the hard and time-consuming work of advocacy, community organizing, and systems change.”

 Funders, “increase your payout so you can fund both direct service and systems change.”